Our Work in Yakima & Kittitas Counties

-Through United Way’s community programs and partner agencies, we reach 1 in 3 people living right here in Yakima and Kittitas Counties.
-People you know -- living in your neighborhood, going to your kids’ schools, working alongside you every day.
+Through United Way’s community programs and partner agencies, we reach nearly 1 in 2 people living right here in Yakima and Kittitas Counties.
+People you know — living in your neighborhood, going to your kids’ schools, working alongside you every day.

 Together, we ensure that more kids go to bed with their bellies full and more adults have a job to go to in the morning.
 We make sure there’s support for a person who’s been given a life-altering diagnosis.
 We’re there when disaster strikes.

-We help people by funding more than 63 effective and efficient programs at 48 local nonprofits, by bringing individuals and organizations together to solve problems, by mobilizing volunteers.
+We help people by funding more than 50 effective and efficient programs at over 40 local nonprofits, by bringing individuals and organizations together to solve problems, by mobilizing volunteers.

 We help charities become stronger.
 We help people become stronger.
 We provide the building blocks for a better community and a better life.

-Our United Way is committed to overcoming intergenerational poverty by building resilience in the lives of under-served youth in Central Washington
+Our United Way is committed to overcoming inter-generational poverty by collaboratively building resilience and closing the opportunity gap in the lives of our youth in Central Washington.